jetersen/express-ipfilter/README.md

 ## Usage with Express

 > NOTE: Starting with version 0.1.0, allow forwarded IP addresses through headers (forward, Cloudflare, Codio) are disabled by **default**.
-You must explicitly enable them by adding them to the `allowedHeaders` list.
+In version 0.4.0 `allowedHeaders` list was removed in favour of proxy-addr module, the same module used in Express to handle behind proxies scenarios.
+If you need to get the client IP from any other header, you should pass your own `getClientIp` function by passing `detectIp` parameter.

 Blacklisting certain IP addresses, while allowing all other IPs: